hitbtc-com/hitbtc-api/README.md

 <a name="ticker"/>
 ### /api/1/public/:symbol/ticker

-Summary: returns actual data on cryptocurrency exchange rates
+Summary: returns the actual data on cryptocurrency exchange rates.

+Sample usage at HitBTC site: see [https://hitbtc.com/market-overview](https://hitbtc.com/market-overview) for each line.

 Request: `GET /api/1/public/:symbol/ticker`
   where `:symbol` is a currency symbol traded on HitBTC exchange (see [Currency symbols](#cursymbols))